Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 The Mauna Kea (or Maunakea, depending on who you ask) summit trek is truly an experience like no other.

 The summit is open from 30 minutes before sunrise to 30 minutes after sunset.
-There is a good reason for this: as the sunrise and sunset are prime photo opportunity times.
+There is a good reason for this: the sunrise and sunset are prime photo opportunity times.

 Something to be aware of is the change in altitude on your way up the side of this dormant volcano.
 Mauna Kea is the highest point in Hawaii, at almost 14,000 ft above sea level.